cbshiles/KALX-libfms/doc/fms/background.md

 There are also _exchanges_ and _broker-dealers_ that facilitate trading.
 They act as both buyers and sellers to provide _liquidity_.
 The exchange aggregates quotes and shows their customers the best bid/ask spread currently available.
+They take a fraction of that spread and make their money based on the _volume_ of trades.

 Broker-dealers provide a similar service but often hold an inventory of trades when they can't match a buyer and a seller or want to trade their own account.
-Exchanges make money proportional to the volume of trades whereas broker-dealers can take advantage of market movements instead of making money only on the spread.
+Broker-dealers can take advantage of market movements instead of making money only on the spread.
 Or take a hit on market movements.
 Unlike broker-dealers, no exchange has every gone bankrupt.

 ## Securities